pranscript/plex_bytesized/readme.md

 What it doesn't include and why?
   1. Couchpotato (since Radarr is much better)
   2. Sickbeard / Sickrage (since Sonarr is more stable)
-  3. Olaris Rename (works great but Filebot is supreme)
+  3. Olaris Rename (works great, but Filebot is supreme)
   4. Cardigann (Jackett works better)

 # Pre-requisites